To say Barclay is active would be like comparing a kitten and a lion. It’s nowhere near an accurate description!

 There were definitely also things we noticed that concerned us.
 Barclay was impulsive to the point that it began to be unsafe.
 It was as if his brain couldn’t think as fast as his body would move.
-I had to always worry about him running into traffic or jumping off of high places.
+I constantly worried about him running into traffic or jumping off of high places.
 Unless he was sleeping, it seemed as though his little body just couldn’t stop.

 We took Barclay to a developmental pediatrician to see what was going on.
 It didn’t take the pediatrician long before she said Barclay had severe Attention Deficit Hyperactivity Disorder (ADHD).
 It was impacting every aspect of his life.